Choke (sports): Golf

 Greg Norman was leading the 1996 Masters Tournament by six strokes after three rounds, but scored a 6 over par 78 to allow Nick Faldo to win by five strokes, with a 5 under par 67.

 Jean van de Velde only needed a double-bogey 6 to win the 1999 British Open.
 Instead he scored a triple-bogey 7 on the 18th hole and entered a play-off which he lost.

 Rory McIlroy led the 2011 Masters Tournament from the start of the tournament, and led by 4 strokes before the final round, but ended up falling out of the top ten at the tournament, after dropping six shots in three holes in the closing stages.
+Rory similarly led the 2024 U.S. Open but bogeyed three of the final four holes of the tournament, including two missed putts from within four feet of the cup.

-Examples of relatively short missed putts which cost players the biggest wins of their careers include Doug Sanders' miss in the Open Championship in 1970, and Scott Hoch's miss at the US Masters in 1989.
-After the latter the player was sometimes cruelly known as "Hoch the Choke".
+Scott Hoch's miss at the US Masters in 1989 resulted in him sometimes being known as "Hoch the Choke".

 Ice hockey

-Four NHL teams have taken a 3–0 series lead in the Stanley Cup Playoffs, only to lose 4–3 in the best-of-seven series: the 1942 Detroit Red Wings, 1975 Pittsburgh Penguins, 2010 Boston Bruins, and 2014 San Jose Sharks.
+Four NHL teams have taken a 3–0 series lead in the Stanley Cup Playoffs, only to lose 4–3 in the best-of-seven series: the 1942 Detroit Red Wings, the 1975 Pittsburgh Penguins, the 2010 Boston Bruins and the 2014 San Jose Sharks.

-In Game 3 of the first round of the 1982 Stanley Cup Playoffs, the heavily favored Edmonton Oilers, led by NHL legend Wayne Gretzky, lost a 5-0 lead to the Los Angeles Kings.
-The Kings won 6-5 in overtime and pulled off the stunning upset knocking off the Oilers 3-2.
+In Game 3 of the first round of the 1982 Stanley Cup Playoffs, the heavily favored Edmonton Oilers, led by NHL legend Wayne Gretzky, lost a 5–0 lead to the Los Angeles Kings.
+The Kings won 6–5 in overtime and pulled off the stunning upset knocking off the Oilers 3–2.
 The Kings ended up losing in the second round against the Vancouver Canucks, who advanced to the championship round.

-The Toronto Maple Leafs have been known for blowing leads and choking in the playoffs despite winning 13 championships, with their last championship being in 1967 and their last playoff series win being in 2004.
-In game 7 against the Boston Bruins in the 2013 Stanley Cup playoffs, the Maple Leafs lost 5-4 in overtime despite leading 4-1 throughout most of the game.
-In the 2021 Stanley Cup playoffs, the Maple Leafs blew a 3-1 lead against the Montreal Canadiens, suffering their eighth straight loss in potential series-clinching games.
+The Toronto Maple Leafs have been known for losing leads in the playoffs despite winning 13 championships, with their last championship being in 1967 and facing a 19-year playoff series win drought between 2004 and 2022.
+The Maple Leafs’ rivalry with fellow Original Six team Boston Bruins has also resulted in multiple losses attributed to choking.
+As of 2024, Toronto have not beaten Boston in a playoff series since 1959, losing six postseason series, 4 of which have gone to 7 games.
+In Game 7 against the Bruins in the first round of the 2013 Stanley Cup playoffs, the Maple Leafs lost 5–4 in overtime, despite leading 4–1 throughout most of the game.
+Toronto would go on to be eliminated in the first round of both the 2018 and 2019 Stanley Cup playoffs, falling both times to Boston in 7 games.
+In the 2021 Stanley Cup playoffs, the Maple Leafs blew a 3–1 lead against the Montreal Canadiens, suffering their eighth straight loss in potential series-clinching games.
 The Toronto Sun ran pages with the title "Running Choke", and Auston Matthews and Mitch Marner received criticism following the loss.